bigstardev/spiff-exercise/README.md

 # Spiff Front-end Candidate Coding Exercises

 ### Purpose
 These coding exercises are meant to help Spiff gain insight into how you would tackle actual feature requests by the product team.
-The exercises are relatively simple, but you are encouraged to treat them as if you were working on the Spiff codebase.
-This means applying the same attention to code quality, tests, pull requests, commits, etc as you normally would. **Quality is valued above quantity.**
+The exercises are relatively simple, but you are encouraged to treat them as if you were working on the Spiff codebase. **This means applying the same attention to code quality, tests, pull requests, commits, etc as you normally would.
+Quality is valued above quantity.**

 ### Instructions
-1. Clone the repo - This is your start time
+1. Clone the repo **(don't fork)** - This is your start time
+2. Point the remote origin to a new repo under your account
-2. Retreive dependencies: `yarn`, and start the dev server: `yarn start`.
+3. Retreive dependencies: `yarn`, and start the dev server: `yarn start`.
 The app should open on http://localhost:3000
-3. This will take you to an index that lists the exercises.
+4. This will take you to an index that lists the exercises.
 For each exercise:
   - click the exercise link from the index page
   - v1:
     - review v1 specs
     - checkout a new branch
-    - complete the `Solution` compenent for the exercise (the ProgressBar exercise is found in ProgressBar.js)
+    - complete the `Solution` component for the exercise (the ProgressBar exercise is found in ProgressBar.js)
     - create a pull request when finished
   - v2:
     - review v2 specs
     - checkout a new branch
     - build on v1 to meet v2 requirements
     - create a pull request when finished
-4. The last commit is your end time
+5. The last commit is your end time
-5. Send a link to your repo to casey@spiff.com
+6. Send a link to your repo to casey@spiff.com

 ### Guidelines